weatherforce/ipylazylink/README.md

 something like
 [FileLink](https://ipython.org/ipython-doc/3/api/generated/IPython.display.html#IPython.display.FileLink).
 The problem with this approach is that the file must already exist, so you need to generate the file even if users never download it.
-When this file generation takes time and you have several such links, it can significanly slow down execution of your notebook for something that might never be used.
+When this file generation takes time and you have several such links, it can significantly slow down execution of your notebook for something that might never be used.

 The `LazyLink` widget aims at solving this problem by providing a link to a file that doesn't exist yet: a *lazy link*.
-The file gets created on-demand by a callback funtion that you provide.
+The file gets created on-demand by a callback function that you provide.
 That function must return the path to the file that it creates.

 Usage